dan1122-ctrl/alx-system_engineering-devops12/0x00-shell_basics/README.md

- working directory that end with the character
+files beginning with an uppercase letter